Transfer credits to PCC

 Get credit for work you’ve done at other schools!
 Use these steps to transfer credits from four-year schools and exams.
 For other types of learning, see credit for prior learning.

-Have your previous school mail official transcripts to PCC Student Records.
+Have your previous school send official transcripts to PCC Student Records.

 Once we get your transcripts, request a transfer credit evaluation in MyPCC.